-A network of more than 151 provincial, local organizations of informal workers, was founded in 2013 to fulfil this vacuum.
-The Charter believes in capacity building of network’s members.
-This will help the members wage struggles at provincial and national level.
-The capacity building includes understanding of laws pertaining to informal workers, including the proposed bills on wage, industrial relations, occupational health and safety and social security in the legislature.
-Currently, there is no such platform existing in India voicing collective concerns of informal workers.
-This positioning of being the first and the only one network at national level gives it a competitive advantage.
+A network of more than 151 provincial and local informal workers organisations was founded in 2013 to fulfil this vacuum.
+The Charter believes in the capacity building of network members.
+This will help the members wage struggles at the provincial and national levels.
+The capacity building includes an understanding of laws pertaining to informal workers, including the proposed bills on wages, industrial relations, occupational health and safety and social security in the legislature.
+Currently, no such platform exists in India voicing collective concerns of informal workers.
+This positioning of being the first and the only network at the national level gives it a competitive advantage.

-The network has the grassroots presence in the place in more than eighteen states of India- Andhra Pradesh, Assam, Bihar, Delhi, Karnataka, Maharashtra, Madhya Pradesh, Odisha, Punjab, Rajasthan, Telangana, Uttar Pradesh, Tamil Nadu, Punjab, Haryana, Uttarakhand, Assam and West Bengal.
-It has a vast experience in negotiating with municipal, state and national governments with the higher participation of both grassroots activists and workers.
-With this context, the Working Peoples’ Charter envisions that every worker has a right to work and quality employment.
+The network has a grassroots presence in the place in more than eighteen states of India- Andhra Pradesh, Assam, Bihar, Delhi, Karnataka, Maharashtra, Madhya Pradesh, Odisha, Punjab, Rajasthan, Telangana, Uttar Pradesh, Tamil Nadu, Punjab, Haryana, Uttarakhand, Assam and West Bengal.
+It has vast experience in negotiating with municipal, state and national governments with the higher participation of both grassroots activists and workers.
+In this context, the Working Peoples’ Charter envisions that every worker has a right to work and quality employment.